 If you are a master or PhD student, you can apply for access to data if your supervisor has research qualifications from one of the approved institutions.

-In order to be able to submit an application, your project must be approved and have a project description.
+In order to be able to submit an application, your project must have a legal basis, cf. step 2 and 4 below.

 Below is a list of data and variables commonly used in research, which researchers can obtain from Statistics Norway.
 The underlined text is linked to variable lists from which you can select the variables you require.
 Variables in the lists are electronically linked to available metadata (definitions and code lists).
 Lists for the remaining statistics are currently being devised.